emanuelefirmani/get-git-english/docs/obiettivo_3.rst

     git branch -d piccio

 You may have noticed that git creates some of these variables by default.
-For instance, in the above figures you see also the ``master`` variable, pointed to ``B``
+For instance, in the above images you see also the ``master`` variable, pointed to ``B``

 .. figure:: img/repo2.png